fnordomat/news/README.md

 Cowardly decisions regarding freedom of speech (and I'm not talking about criminal activity or hate speech!) make a platform obsolete.
 Your acts of censorship, if one wants to call it that, on behalf of the US copywrong mafia aren't about anything genuinely objectionable - I'd understand that, I really would.
 By banning development of youtube-dl from your platform, you're joining the fight against the sharing of knowledge.
 That's why I can only call upon everyone to move any FLOSS repositories away from github because they might fall prey to similar decisions.

-Whoever isn't fighting for the users has made their standpoint clear.
+Whoever isn't fighting for the users has made their standpoint clear (unsurprising, what else has M$ ever been doing?).
 And so is mine.
 No thoughtcrime, no copyright, and FLOSS get the hell away from big platforms.

+So come on M$, censor me, ban me if you feel the need.
+If you're that insecure.

 ## 2020-06-06: Regarding the new "device notification" mails